vishal6404/testmailbeta/Readme.txt

 go to this and turn it on after this mail id can be connected.

+## If you don't want to turn off 2 factor authentication
+    Create app password for the application and use the app generated password to login.

 Make some changes in the code, i will write the line no. and the changes